Not One More Victim.

 Sartre, "Freedom and Responsibility," in Existentialism and Human Emotions, at p.
 39.

-Must my freedom come at the expense of the liberty of others?
-Sartre feared this was necessarily so.
-I suggest that this is a highly masculine-aggressive view of freedom and rational agency.
-Simone de Beauvoir's use of these ideas, for example, allows for the inclusion of the feminist revolution within the metaphysics of mind/body duality and dual-aspect thinking.
+Simone de Beauvoir's use of these ideas, for example, allows for the inclusion of the feminist revolution within the metaphysics of mind/body duality and dual-aspect thinking. ("Master and Commander.")

-Other people cannot be objects for you to "fix" in accordance with what you think is for their own good.
-You cannot do things "to" people without their consent because you believe that it would help them.
-You cannot disregard their needs, wishes, hopes and emotions or rights to "affect" them.
 To do such things to others is to violate their autonomy as subjects.
 Ironically, many women suffer from this bizarre delusion that they are entitled to "alter" others to satisfy their own notions of what is right and/or good, perhaps as a response to being altered by the suffocating expectations of social sexism.
 There is no "remote control" for other people.
 Not yet. ("Jacques Derrida's Philosophy as Jazz" and "David Hume's Philosophical Romance.")

-Consciousness frightens people.
-We feel a need to deny consciousness or subjectivity to others.
-This is especially true of women who have been denied autonomy themselves by powerful men -- fathers or abusive husbands.
-More astonishingly, many people feel a need to deny consciousness to themselves.
 As Erik Fromm suggests, persons try desperately to escape freedom.
 This accounts for Darwinian explanations and dismissals of mere "behavior" or "events" as opposed to "actions," as evolutionary drives, or Freudian subconscious drives, Marxist economic determinations, and many other efforts to avoid the reality of subjective choice and construction -- not always conscious to be sure, but quite real -- of those annoying "lesser" others whom we need to "fix," like women, racist stereotypes, "inferiors," "crazy people," Communists, terrorists, muslim fanatics, "detainees," Democrats or Republicans.
 For some reason, these others do not want us to "fix" them. ("'The Matrix': A Movie Review" and "'The Island': A Movie Review.")

 "Rejecting his own existence, the nihilist must also reject the existences which confirm it.
 If he wills himself to be nothing, [an object?] all mankind must also be annihilated; otherwise, by means of the presence of this world that the Other reveals he meets himself as a presence in the world.
 But this thirst for destruction immediately takes the form of a desire for power.
 The taste of nothingness joins the original taste of being whereby every man is first defined; he realizes himself as a being by making himself that by which nothingness comes into the world.
 Thus, Nazism was both a will for power and a will for suicide at the same time.
-[Senator Robert Menendez?]
 From a historical point of view, Nazism has many other features besides; in particular, beside the dark romanticism [Ayn Rand] which led Rauschning to entitle his work The Revolution of Nihilism, we also find a gloomy seriousness.
 But it is interesting to note that its ideology did not make this alliance impossible, for the serious often rallies to a partial nihilism, denying everything which is not its object in order to hide from itself the antinomies of action."

 Simone de Beauvoir, The Ethics of Ambiguity, at pp. 55-56. ("'The Rite': A Movie Review.")